 $cd /data/data/com.turmux/files $pwd /data/data/com.turmux/files

-Let's say we are now in data/data/com.turmux/files/home/tools and we want to go one step backward.
+Now we're going to see another method to change the directory.
+Let’s say we are now in /data/data/com.turmux/files/home/tools and we want to go one step backward.
 That means the

-We can get a list of all directories and files by using "ls" command.
+We can get a list of all directories and files by using the ls command.
 If we only use we hidden files will not be listed.
-(In Linux all files and directories those their name is starting with a single dot are hidden.
-You can use CTRL + H keyboard shortcut to un-hide them.) .
+(In Linux all files and directories whose names is starting with a single dot are hidden.
+We can use CTRL + H in Linux or CMD + . in Mac to un-hide them.) .
 If we use

 ls -a we can list all files and directories including hidden ones.